JosephiusX/Node-course/README.md

          - If error property, print error
          - If no error property, print location and forcast
         3. Refresh the browser and test

+    58. Creating a search form

+        CHALLANGE: Use input value to get weather

+        1. Migrate fetch call into the submit callback
+        2. Use the search text as the address query string value
+        3. Submit the form with a valid and invalid value to test